A functorial approach to rank functions on triangulated categories: Integral rank functions

-given by the composition of the Yoneda embedding with the Serre localisation functor. \end{proof} \begin{definition} A rank function $\rho$ on $\cc$ is: \begin{enumerate} \item \emphbf{exact} if it is integral and the Serre localisation functor $\Mod \cc \to (\Mod \cc)/\overrightarrow{\Ker\widetilde{\rho}}$ has an exact right adjoint; \item \emphbf{idempotent} if it is integral and the ideal $\Ker \rho$ is idempotent, meaning that every $f$ in $\Ker \rho$ is of the form $g\circ h$ for some $g$ and $h$ in $\Ker \rho$. \end{enumerate} \end{definition}
+given by the composition of the Yoneda embedding with the Serre localisation functor is cohomological.
+We get that $\Ker \rho = \Ann F$, so $\Ker \rho$ is a $\Sigma$-closed cohomological ideal. \end{proof} \begin{definition} A rank function $\rho$ on $\cc$ is: \begin{enumerate} \item \emphbf{exact} if it is integral and the Serre localisation functor $\Mod \cc \to (\Mod \cc)/\overrightarrow{\Ker\widetilde{\rho}}$ has an exact right adjoint; \item \emphbf{idempotent} if it is integral and the ideal $\Ker \rho$ is idempotent, meaning that every $f$ in $\Ker \rho$ is of the form $g\circ h$ for some $g$ and $h$ in $\Ker \rho$. \end{enumerate} \end{definition}

-Note that we could have defined exact rank functions as integral rank functions $\rho$ whose kernel on morphisms $\Ker \rho$ is an exact ideal, where by \emphbf{exact} we mean any ideal of the form $\Ann \pi$ for a cohomological quotient functor $\pi:\cC \to \cE$.
+Note that we could have defined exact rank functions as integral rank functions $\rho$ whose kernel on morphisms $\Ker \rho$ is an exact ideal.
 The equivalence of these two definitions follows from \cite[Proposition 8.8]{Krause2005}.
 Note that each exact ideal is cohomological (\cite[\S 2]{Krause2005}).
 The notion of an idempotent rank function will play a more prominent role in the next section, where we restrict ourselves to the context of compact objects in a compactly generated triangulated category.
 In this setting, exact and idempotent rank functions coincide.
 In general, we can observe that every localising rank function is both exact and idempotent:

 \begin{proposition} Let $\rho$ be an integral rank function on $\cC$ and let $\widetilde{\rho}$ be its lift to $\mod \cC$.
 Denote by $\kappa$ the Verdier localisation $\kappa: \cC \to \cC/\Ker\rho_{ob}$.
 Then we have: \begin{enumerate} \item $\rho$ is localising if and only if $\Ker\kappa^*|_{\mod \cc} = \Ker\widetilde{\rho}$. \item if $\rho$ is localising, it is both exact and idempotent. \end{enumerate} \end{proposition} \begin{proof} Let $\rho$ be a rank function on $\cc$.
 On the one hand, a morphism $f$ factors through an object in $\Ker\rho_{ob}$ if and only if $f$ belongs to $\Ann \kappa$, and this happens if and only if $\Imm\Hom_{\cc}(-,f)$ is in $\Ker \kappa^*|_{\mod \cc}$.
 On the other hand, $f$ lies in $\Ker \rho$ if and only if $\Imm\Hom_{\cc}(-,f)$ is in $\Ker \widetilde{\rho}$.
 Finally, if $f$ factors through an object in $\Ker\rho_{ob}$, then $\rho(f)=\overline{\rho}^\kappa(f)=0$, so $f$ belongs to $\Ker \rho$.
 This proves that $\Ker \kappa^*|_{\mod \cc} \subseteq \Ker\widetilde{\rho}$.
 Part (1) then follows from the definition of localising rank function.